dlemstra/Magick.NET/Readme.txt

 Breaking changes.

+Magick.NET 6.8.9.501:
+  - Changed arguments for the SparseColor method of MagickImage.

 Magick.NET 6.8.9.101:
   - Int/short Set methods of WritablePixelCollection are now unsigned.
   - The Q16 build no longer uses HDRI, switch to the new Q16-HDRI build if you need HDRI.